Some Recyclers Give Up On Recycling Old Monitors And TVs

 Well, if they're not filling it with radioactive waste, why not store other junk in the caves at Yucca Mountain?

-Just get volunteer help (Score:1)
+Just get volunteer help (Score:4, Interesting)

 A volunteer can easily tear apart 4 of these per hour if given proper training, tools, and work area.
 I am pretty sure if the labor cost of separating out glass, boards, copper, and other components were zero, then the net return would no longer be negative.
 And there are plenty of people who need to clock some verified community service and/or other volunteer time; and hundreds of times more people who want to do it just to feel good about themselves.